 - Asia- Pacific

 - South Korea

 - Sri Lanka

-Technology, Media & Telecom provides operators’ Key Performance Indicator (KPI) across 106 countries on a quarterly basis and covers operators’ performance in the following areas:
+Telecoms, Media and Technology provides operators’ Key Performance Indicator (KPI) across 106 countries on a quarterly basis and covers operators’ performance in the following areas:

 Our database includes operator metrics dating back to 2000.